Fig 1. Shell of a sea urchin.

-A globular echinoderm (class Echinoidea), the body of which is formed by fused skeletal plates bearing moveable spines.
+A sea urchin is a globular echinoderm (class Echinoidea), the body of which is formed by fused skeletal plates bearing moveable spines.
+The plates forming the shell are in ten double bands or columns, five of which have openings for tube feet (Fig 1).
 The anus is usually on the upper surface and the mouth on the lower surface.
 Sea urchins have a complex jaw apparatus called Aristotle's lantern.
 They feed by scavenging, grazing, or ingesting sediment.
 Approximately 5,000 fossil species and 950 living species are known, including sand dollars and heart urchins.

 |The tube-feet of a sea urchin are seen, in close-up, to be capped by suction pads.
 When the feet contact a solid surface, the center of the sucker is withdrawn, producing a vacuum and adhesion.
 Contraction of muscles and removal of water from the feet lifts them from the surface once more.
 In this way the sea urchin can move rapidly over rocks and even climb vertical surfaces.

 Most animals, including ourselves, are made on a plan of bilateral symmetry – they can be divided into two more or less identical halves, a right and a left.
 The echinoderms are usually radially symmetrical – their parts are arranged around a central axis like the spokes of a wheel or the petals of many flowers.
 The normal number of radii or 'spokes' is five.
 Some of the 'cake-urchins' are bilaterally symmetrical, though the five rays can still be seen.
 This five-symmetry is shared by no other animals.